autonomys/sloth256-189/src/cpu/Documentation.md

     *High level summary:* this function is performing the encoding operation given in SLOTH.

-    [sloth256_189_encode](https://github.com/subspace/sloth256-189/blob/master/src/cpu/sloth256_189.c#L922) declaration can be found at line 922.

-    declaration:

     ```c
     int sloth256_189_encode(unsigned char *inout, size_t len,
                             const unsigned char iv_[32], size_t layers)
     ```

     Now, let's take a look what is does on the high-level.
-From line 922 till 950, initializations are done for storing the 256-bit numbers in limbs.
-High-level algorithm wise, this part is not important.

-    The actual encoding is happening between the lines 952-956 (or 961-965 depending on architecture).
-We will inspect 952-956 in this documentation.

-    Lines 952-956:

     ```cpp
     while (layers--) {